CharlesRajendran/vue-js-tuts/14.vue-cli/doc.md

 ~~~

+3. ### Props
-3. `props`, this is to get the values as attributes for components, similar to property binding in angular, [docs](https://vuejs.org/v2/guide/components-props.html)
+- `props`, this is to get the values as attributes for components, similar to property binding in angular, [docs](https://vuejs.org/v2/guide/components-props.html)
 ~~~
 <!-- HelloWorld Component -->
 <template>